 In one of many bird-related incidents while on peyote in Joshua Tree National Park, Stuart witnessed an American bald eagle battling a diamondback rattlesnake.
 The same eagle allegedly stole a quiver of flaming arrows Stuart was shooting aimlessly into the Southern California desert, as depicted on his left thigh.
 Stuart, however, was incredulous when asked if he had served any prison time.

 “Oh these?
-No, I’m just a huge No Doubt fan,” he said pointing to the spiderwebs on his elbows.
+No, I’m just a huge No Doubt fan,” he said pointing to the spiderweb on his left elbow.

 Photo by Sierra Horton.